G protein-coupled receptor (GPCR)

 Validation & Reliability

-Ligand binding to GLP1R, GIPR, or the CTR-RAMP3 complex activates Gs-coupled signaling, leading to increased cAMP, PKA activation, and CREB phosphorylation.
+Ligand binding to GLP1R, GIPR, or the CTR-RAMP3 complex activates Gs-coupled signaling, leading to increased cAMP, PKA activation, and CRE phosphorylation.
 Phospho-CREB drives transcription of a CRE-luciferase reporter, producing light via firefly luciferase.

 Benefits